An Immigration Law Firm You Can Trust

 Can a U.S. citizen sponsor their parents for permanent residency?

-Yes, U.S. citizens who are at least 21 years old can petition for their parents to become permanent residents.
+Yes, U.S. citizens who are at least 21 years old can petition for their parents to become permanent residents of the United States.
 This falls under the “immediate relative” category, meaning no annual visa number limitations exist.
 However, the sponsoring child must still demonstrate their ability to support their parents financially, and the parents must meet all admissibility requirements under U.S. immigration law.

-Are there any minimum income requirements for sponsoring a family member for immigration?
+Are there minimum income requirements for sponsoring a family member for immigration?

 Sponsors must meet specific income thresholds based on the Federal Poverty Guidelines.
 They must demonstrate an income of at least 125% above the federal poverty level for their household size, including the intending immigrant.
 If the sponsor’s income does not meet this threshold, alternative options include using assets or finding a joint sponsor who meets these requirements.

-How long does it typically take to obtain a green card through family-based immigration?
+How long does it take to obtain a green card through family-based immigration?

-Processing times vary significantly depending on the relationship category and current USCIS workload.
-Immediate relatives, like spouses, parents and unmarried children under 21 of U.S. citizens, often have shorter wait times, typically between 12 and 18 months.
+Processing times vary significantly depending on the relationship category and the current workload at USCIS.
+Immediate relatives, such as spouses, parents, and unmarried children under 21 of U.S. citizens, often have shorter wait times, typically ranging from 12 to 18 months.
 Other family members, like siblings or married children, may face longer wait times due to visa caps and country-specific backlogs.
 For these categories, the process can take several years.

 We’ll Guide You Through This

 Considering all the difficulties and factors involved, it’s understandable that you might feel intimidated by family immigration challenges.
 But you aren’t alone when you turn to us.
 We are all bilingual, and we’ll be dedicated to solving your immigration problems.
-Call 954-400-3156 or send an email to get started.
+Call 954-241-4209 or email us to get started.